 The market value of a publicly-traded company is known as its market capitalisation, or ‘market cap’ for short.
 The market cap itself is a fairly simple figure, generated by calculating the market value of the company’s outstanding shares (so we take the current share price and multiply it by the amount of shares currently in circulation).
 It will therefore vary from day to day, minute to minute depending on a company’s share price.

-If you don’t have the time or the inclination to do the calculation yourself, the figure can be found in various online services including Capital IQ, Bloomberg, Fame, Thomson One and Eikon.
+If you don’t have the time or the inclination to do the calculation yourself, the figure can be found in various online services including Capital IQ, Bloomberg, Fame, and Eikon.
 Read on to find out more.

 In Capital IQ you will find Market Cap in the company record.
 It is featured on the company summary page and the Key Stats option in the ‘Financials / Valuation’ menu will give you a more in-depth breakdown.